kle6951/Healthtech-Safestride/README.md

 🎯 Challenge Task (Prompt Mode)

-After the assessment, or directly if “YES” was selected, users are prompted with a challenge
+After the assessment, users are prompted with a challenge

-They respond verbally or mentally while walking, then press “COMPLETE” or “SKIP” using large, high-contrast buttons.
+They respond mentally while walking, then press “COMPLETE” or “SKIP” using large, high-contrast buttons.

 This intuitive step-by-step process supports both new and returning users, enabling accessible and effective dual-task training that adapts to their needs.